Zero Waste Period: The Menstrual Cup

 There are still a few different opinions out there about how health risky tampons are.
 My Gynaecologist is even saying that pantyliner dry out and are not healthy.

 But obviously they all have a bad environmental footprint.
-So if you want to live more eco friendly and save some money on the long run, skip the single use tampons and pads and use reusable pads and or menstrual cups.
+So if you want to live more eco friendly and save some money on the long run, skip the single use tampons and pads and switch to a zero waste period by using reusable pads and or menstrual cups.

 Where to buy a menstrual cup